Subtitles and Transcript

 8:21 Audience: Aye.

-8:22 TR: So the bottom line is, maybe it was where to go to work, and you met the love of your life there.
-Maybe it was a career decision.
-I know the Google geniuses I saw here -- I mean, I understand that their decision was to sell their technology at first.
+8:22 So the bottom line is, maybe it was where to go to work, and you met the love of your life there, a career decision.
+I know the Google geniuses I saw here — I mean, I understand that their decision was to sell their technology.
 What if they made that decision versus to build their own culture?
-How would the world be different?
-How would their lives be different?
-Their impact?
+How would the world or their lives be different, their impact?
 The history of our world is these decisions.
-When a woman stands up and says, "No, I won't go to the back of the bus," she didn't just affect her life.
+When a woman stands up and says, "No, I won't go to the back of the bus."
+She didn't just affect her life.
 That decision shaped our culture.
 Or someone standing in front of a tank.
-Or being in a position like Lance Armstrong, and someone says to you, "You've got testicular cancer."
+Or being in a position like Lance Armstrong, "You've got testicular cancer."
 That's pretty tough for any male, especially if you ride a bike.
-(Laughter) You've got it in your brain; you've got it in your lungs.
-But what was his decision of what to focus on?
-Different than most people.
-What did it mean?
-It wasn't the end; it was the beginning.
-What am I going to do?
-He goes off and wins seven championships he never once won before the cancer, because he got emotional fitness, psychological strength.
-That's the difference in human beings that I've seen of the three million that I've been around.

-10:21 TR: So, it's needs we have.
+10:21 It's needs we have.
 I believe there are six human needs.
-Second, once you know what the target that's driving you is and you uncover it for the truth -- you don't form it; you uncover it -- then you find out what's your map, what's the belief systems that are telling you how to get those needs.
-Some people think the way to get those needs is destroy the world, some people is to build something, create something, love someone.
-And then there's the fuel you pick.
+Second, once you know what the target that's driving you is and you uncover it for the truth — you don't form it — then you find out what's your map, what's the belief systems that tell you how to get those needs.
+Some people think the way to get them is to destroy the world, some people, to build, create something, love someone.
+There's the fuel you pick.
 So very quickly, six needs.

 10:43 Let me tell you what they are.
 First one: certainty.
-Now, these are not goals or desires, these are universal.
-Everyone needs certainty that they can avoid pain and at least be comfortable.
+These are not goals or desires, these are universal.
+Everyone needs certainty they can avoid pain and at least be comfortable.
 Now, how do you get it?
 Control everybody?
 Develop a skill?
 Give up?
 Smoke a cigarette?
-And if you got totally certain, ironically, even though we all need that -- like if you're not certain about your health, or your children, or money, you don't think about much.
-You're not sure if the ceiling's going to hold up, you're not going to listen to any speaker.
-But, while we go for certainty differently, if we get total certainty, we get what?
+And if you got totally certain, ironically, even though we need that — you're not certain about your health, or your children, or money.
+If you're not sure the ceiling will hold up, you won't listen to any speaker.
+While we go for certainty differently, if we get total certainty, we get what?
 What do you feel if you're certain?
-You know what's going to happen, when it's going to happen, how it's going to happen -- what would you feel?
+You know what will happen, when and how it will happen, what would you feel?
 Bored out of your minds.
-So, God, in Her infinite wisdom, (Laughter) gave us a second human need, which is uncertainty.
+So, God, in Her infinite wisdom, gave us a second human need, which is uncertainty.
 We need variety.
 We need surprise.
 How many of you here love surprises?
 Say, "Aye."

 11:26 Audience: Aye.